DennisPeriquet/asus-rt-n66r-openvpn/README.md

 straightforward (unless you've been doing this a while).
 So I'll concentrate this README on that.

-In order to setup my openVPN server I need to do these:
+In order to setup my openVPN server I need to generate:

-* Generate a CA certificate and key; I will use self signed.
+* a CA certificate and key; I will use self signed.
-* Generate a Server certificate and key signed by my CA; this will be for the OpenVPN server.
+* a client certificate and key signed by my CA; this will be used for my OpenVPN clients.
-* Generate a client certificate and key signed by my CA; this will be used for my OpenVPN clients.
+* a Server certificate and key signed by my CA; this will be for the OpenVPN server.

 ## Generate the CA certificate and key